jonathanpeppers/Xamarin.Forms.Mocks/README.md

 - I am not happy with `Device.BeginInvokeOnMainThread` being synchronous.
 - `GetUserStoreForApplication` is not implemented, this is probably used for things like `Properties` for persistence.
 - There are certainly other Xamarin.Forms internals not implemented.
 Let me know if there is something missing you need.
+- I back-dated this lib to support Xamarin.Forms 2.3.x, although it may be able to go back further.
+It is hard to know how often the forms team changed some of these internal interfaces.